 Okay, the disavow tool is a last resort.
 But, let’s say that there’s too many links to take down.
 You might have comment spam, or lots of paid article submissions from bloggers.

-But, if you’ve done all the work that you can – you’ve written everyone twice, contacted your old SEO agency, and reached out to as many sites as you can – and there’s still a few links that you can’t get down, you can consider using the disavow tool.
+If you’ve done all the work that you can – you’ve written to everyone twice, contacted your old SEO agency, and reached out to as many sites as you can – and there’s still a few links that you can’t get down, you can consider using the disavow tool.

 Step 1: Create a list of links to disavow